Northern jacana: Breeding

 This bird lays a clutch of four brown eggs with black markings.
 These eggs usually measure around 30 by 23 mm.
 The male incubates the eggs for 28 days.
 A female may sometimes shade and squat over the eggs but rarely incubate them.
 A female may reluctantly incubate the eggs if a male does not have sufficient time to forage throughout the day due to rain and cool temperatures.
 Males spend most of their time within their territory during incubation but sometimes leave the nest unattended for long periods of time.
 A male performs when each egg hatches and stands next to the nest to peer into it.
 The males continues to incubate the remaining eggs while brooding the hatched chicks.
 When all the eggs have hatched, the male will dispose of the remaining egg shells.
 It will also lead the chicks away from the nest within the next 24 hours.

 Chicks are able to swim, dive and feed shortly after they hatch.
-The male will not feed the chick but lead them to food.
+The male will not feed the chicks but lead them to food.
 The male will brood the chicks for many weeks.
 As the chicks get bigger, fewer can fit under the male's wing.
 Females may brood chicks when the male is away.
 Territorial defense for both males and females increase when the chicks are born.
 Males are intolerant of intruders in their territory and make calls to the female for help for predator defense.
 Females respond to every call the male makes and invest much interest in the safety of the chicks, despite having little interaction with them.
 The females provide the males with a new clutch when the chicks are 12–16 weeks old.